donadonny/Fitting-Room/README.md

      * Time it takes user to view photos
  * Add ability for users to zoom into photo
  * Add option for commenting on photos
- * Created notifications for when user gets a comment on their photo
+ * Created notifications for when user gets a commentModel on their photo
   * Add Firebase analytics

 ### Known bugs/ to fix: